 - Southern Shield Fern - Thelypteris Kunthii Hardy Planting Zones- 7-10 Sun or Shade – Sun and Partial Shade Mature Height - 24-48" Mature Width- 12-48" Bloom Season – Non-flowering Gardener Status- Beginner

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Shield Fern - Dryopteris Marginalis

 The Soft Shield-fern Learn More About the Polystichum setiferum

 Ever wished to have that tropical theme for your house using tropical plants but realize you can’t, because you live where the weather is too cold for real tropical plants?
 Polystichum setiferum, or the soft shield-fern, is the solution to that.
 If you are still thinking about having tropical plants in your house, put them in your living room or your bedroom for extra green, don’t give up, because this fern will help you achieve that.

 For borders, cottage gardens, woodlands, shady beds, underplanting of roses and shrubs, and rock gardens this fern is perfect.
-Especially when combined with hostas, bugloss, hellebores, wild ginger, and epidemiums.
-This plant may be propagated by division of rhizomes in bulbils in fall or in spring.
+Especially when combined with hostas, bugloss, hellebores, wild ginger, and epidemics.
+Division of rhizomes in bulbils may propagate this plant in fall or spring.

 This plant adds style to anyone’s home with its mild-green, soft, and willowy fronds, which also graciously arches and swirls, creating a beautiful mounded plant.